moorepants/learn-multibody-dynamics/differentiation.rst

 where :math:`v_i` are the measure numbers of :math:`\bar{v}` expressed in :math:`A` with mutually perpendicular unit vectors :math:`\hat{a}_1,\hat{a}_2,\hat{a}_3`.
-This definition relies on the fact that the unit vectors are fixed in and do not change when observed from :math:`A`.
+This definition relies on the fact that the unit vectors are fixed in :math:`A` and thus do not change when observed from :math:`A`.

 Given :math:`\bar{v}=v_x\hat{a}_x+v_y\hat{a}_y+v_z\hat{a}_z` the above definition expands to: